 As you watch the video, notice in his short but powerful opening, how he paused four times, for 2 or 3 seconds each time.

 I know what you’re thinking!

 A wise one may still consider using them.

-If you think it will add value to getting your message across then your job is to breathe life into it.
+If you think it will add value to getting your message across, use slides for your audience.

 10. They make a difference